Mark Hagen is to Parrot Knowledge as Dennis Yu is to social media or as Michael Jordan is to basketball.

-In the process of trying to recover our cockatiel as a pet we been interacting with many of you seeking the same solutions that you are.
+In the process of trying to recover our cockatiel as a pet, we have been interacting with many of you seeking the same solutions that you are.

 I purchased dummy eggs about 3 months ago.
-Prior to getting the dummy eggs, I tried numerous things (re-arranged the cage, moved cage location, totally changed cage to different cage, gave longer night hours, limited food to just pellets, removed all toys from cage).
+Prior to getting the dummy eggs, I tried numerous things (re-arranged the cage, moved cage location, totally changed cage to different cage, gave longer night hours, limited food to just pellets, removed all toys from the cage).

 My hen did just that! 🙂 I have found though if I remove the dummy eggs, she will start laying again.

 I have made an appointment with an avian vet to see her also.
 Good luck with your little hen! 🙂

-interesting.
-I only had one, but I got it stopped by shortening the day, reducing fresh foods and bathing opportunities since these are all keys to tell the bird to a breed — enough sun to forage for self and babies, enough available food, plenty of water.
+Interesting.
+I only had one, but I got it stopped by shortening the day, reducing fresh foods, and bathing opportunities since these are all keys to tell the bird to a breed — enough sun to forage for self and babies, enough available food, plenty of water.

-Fortunately she stopped and was eventually given a mate and allowed to raise one clutch of babies, never again laying without proper triggers like the nest box, summer’s long days, and lots of extra fresh foods and a big bath bowl.
+Fortunately, she stopped and was eventually given a mate and allowed to raise one clutch of babies, never again laying without proper triggers like the nest box, summer’s long days, and lots of extra fresh foods and a big bath bowl.

-Sounds like a good topic for sometime in the future, like springtime when this behavior is most likely to appear, at least in budgies and tiels, at least from my experience and discussions with other parrot parents.
+Sounds like a good topic for some time in the future, like springtime when this behavior is most likely to appear, at least in budgies and ‘tiels, at least from my experience and discussions with other parrot parents.

 That said, I miss Popcorn.
-The Popcorn who would fly to my shoulder the moment I got home and opened her cage door.
+The Popcorn would fly to my shoulder the moment I got home and opened her cage door.

 The Popcorn that loved flying to the kitchen while we were making salads and fly back into our living room to munch on our salads while we watched TV.

-Here’s what we are doing to recover our bird from that nefarious cult of chronic egg laying cockatiels.
+Here’s what we are doing to recover our bird from that nefarious cult of chronic egg-laying cockatiels.

-Because of my responsibilities during the day at the Birdie boutique it is difficult to produce much fresh content.
+Because of my responsibilities during the day at the Birdie boutique, it is difficult to produce much fresh content.

-For those of you who don’t know I write most of my content between 10 PM and 4 AM Central standard Time during the week.
+For those of you who don’t know I write most of my content between 10 PM and 4 AM Central Standard Time during the week.